 Our Sean's Journey with HLH:

-Sean continues to be our Miracle!
-We will be celebrating Sean's THREE year anniversary of his second Bone Marrow Transplant.
+As we near Sean's FIFTH Year Anniversary for his Life-Saving Bone Marrow Transplant, We do not lose sight of the fact that our Seany is a true Miracle in life!
+We will be celebrating Sean's anniversary as if it his Birthday.
 Sean is doing excellent!
-He is attending school, karate, loves baseball and he has a lot of friends.
+He is the sweetest, most loving child who wears his heart on his sleeve.
+He does an exceptional job with his schooling, he does an amazing job with his baby sister, loves to draw and express himself in that way.
+He is our blessing.
 You would never know that Sean went through the ordeal that he did.
 We feel more blessed by God than I can even put into words.
 Our Faith saw us through!!
 God is good!

 We want to sincerely thank each of you who have been supporting us in Faith, with lots of Love and even, such sweet gifts for Sean.
 We are so blessed.
 Thank you, from the bottom of our hearts.
 He is our one true miracle in life.
 We will never forget what we have all overcome to be a family.